Earthgames/music_manager/README.md

 - name, the name of the music that is in the folder
 - description, a description of the music that is in the folder
+- artist_category, if the albums should be put directly be put in the folder
+- albums_files, files to check in the folder like "cover*"

 Note that the name field is not used when searching for a category.
 But shorts can be used, so: `music_manager down youtube/link j` will result in it being moved to the `j-pop` folder